CookiePLMonster/CookiePLMonster.github.io/_mods/gta-iii/silentpatch.md

 * Mission title and 'Mission Passed' texts now stay on screen for the same duration, regardless of screen resolution.
 * The inner padding of the text boxes with a background now scales to resolution correctly.
 * The position of the dialog question text in the main menu now scales to resolution correctly.
+* Weapon icon is no longer distorted by a pixel in the top left corner.
+* Weapon icon no longer switches between nearest and bilinear filtering.
 * `FILE_FLAG_NO_BUFFERING` flag has been removed from IMG reading functions -- speeding up streaming.
 * Free resprays will not carry on a New Game now.
 * Fixed ambulance and firetruck dispatch timers -- they reset on New Game now.